 Google Forms is a free form builder included with Google Workspace.
 It’s simple, reliable, and works well for quick surveys and internal data collection.
-Fomr is a visual form builder with a drag-and-drop editor, 1700+ fonts, and full design control.
-Both tools are free — the difference is in design flexibility, branding options, and editor experience.
+Fomr is a visual form builder with a drag-and-drop editor and a focus on design.
+Both tools are free.
+The difference is in what you can do with the form’s appearance and how your brand shows up.

 How Fomr compares to Google Forms